 How To Tell If Your Seafood is Fresh

-• Firm and Resilient Flesh: When you press on the flesh of fresh seafood, it should be firm and spring back quickly.
-Soft or mushy flesh indicates that the seafood is past its peak.
+- Firm and resilient flesh: When you press on the flesh of fresh seafood, it should be firm and spring back quickly.
+Soft or mushy flesh indicates the seafood is past its peak.
 Fresh fish filets should also look glossy and slightly translucent.
-If the flesh has a chalky or discolored appearance, it’s best to avoid it.
+If the flesh has a chalky or discolored appearance, itās best to avoid it.
+Make sure to check the label to see if the fishĀ wasĀ treated with carbon monoxide, as this process alters the color to make it appear fresher for longer, theoretically extending shelf life.Ā

-• Avoid Strong, Fishy Odor: A strong, fishy smell indicates that the seafood has started to spoil.
-If you detect a pungent odor, it’s best to steer clear.
+Fresh fish should have a light, salty smell, similar to the fresh air by the sea.
+This is one of the easiest and most reliable ways to judge seafood quality.
+A strong, fishy smell indicates the seafood has started to spoil.
+If you detect a pungent odor, itās best to steer clear.
 This smell indicates the breakdown of fish proteins, which can pose a health risk if consumed.

-• Moist and Slick Surface: Fresh seafood should feel moist and slightly slick.
+Fresh seafood should feel moist and slightly slick.
 This natural slime layer helps protect the fish from drying out and acts as a barrier to bacteria.
 A fish that feels dry or sticky has likely been out of the water too long.
+On the other hand, if the seafood feels overly slimy or sticky, itās a sign that itās beginning to decay.

 Freshness Indicators for Different Types of Seafood